javigs82/ansible-role-clickhouse/README.md

 **Clickhouse-cluster** is built on top of hostname, so ensure hostname is properly set for being used in [defaults](./defaults/main.yml)

-**Notice** that in this moment this role only allows 1 shard.
-In `todo` section there is a summary with some tasks

 ## Requirements

 Please install following package to use `molecule` as TDD tool